alpyelekci/Alp-Eren-Yelekci_DSA210/README.md

  Dataset:

- Spotify music listening history
+ Spotify music listening history.
- Duration of listening times
+ Duration of listening times.

  Goal: My plan is to see my listening habits is wheter changing by time of the day and week by week by my mood.
 Also, find potential new similar songs.

  Analysis Techniques:

- Ectracting the data
+ Ectracting the data.
- Understanding statistics with EDA
+ Understanding statistics with EDA.
- Visualizing data
+ Visualizing data.